 • Enter a 4-digit pin number you can remember, and keep in mind this has to be entered twice.

-• For locking a Nest in Heat or Cool mode, define your maximum and minimum temperature range before tapping Lock at the bottom of the screen.
+• To lock your Nest in Heat or Cool mode, fine-tune your maximum and minimum temperature range before tapping Lock at the bottom of the screen.

 When you're ready to unlock the Nest, open the settings and choose Unlock.
-After you've entered the 4-digit pin, the Nest will be unlocked.
+Once you enter your 4-digit pin, the Nest will be unlocked.

-8. Adjusting a Nest Thermostat from Your Phone
+8. How to Control a Nest Thermostat from a Phone

-Before you can make adjustments for a Nest on your phone with Google Home or the Nest app, there are a few steps to complete first:
+Before you can control a Nest on your phone with Google Home or the Nest app, you need to follow a few steps:

-• Download the Google Home app or, if you have an advanced model, the Nest app to your phone.
+• Download the Google Home app or, with premium Nest models, the Nest app to your phone.

-• Plug in your Nest Thermostat.
+• Hook up your Nest Thermostat.

-• Open the Google Home app on your phone and complete the setup process, link to your new device and connect to Wi-Fi.
+• Start the Google Home app on your phone and follow the instructions to select your account, link to your new device and connect to Wi-Fi.

-• There is a guided setup tool on Google, if you would like more assistance in connecting.
+• There is a guided setup tool on Google, if you prefer additional assistance in connecting.

-Once you’ve added your Nest to your Home app, it's accessible by clicking Thermostat on the home screen.
-Once you do that, you can change your Nest temperature by dragging your finger along the screen or tapping on a plus or minus sign.
+Once you’ve added your Nest to your Home app, you can access it by clicking Thermostat on the home screen.
+Once you do that, you can make changes to the temperature by dragging your finger along the screen or tapping on a plus or minus sign.

-9. Creating a Nest Thermostat Schedule
+9. How to Set a Nest Thermostat Schedule

-Your Nest allows you to schedule temperature programming either on the device or on the Google Home app.
+A Nest allows you to set temperatures schedules either on the device or on the Google Home app.
 Newer and advanced models of the Nest, such as the Nest Thermostat E and Nest Learning Thermostat, are also controllable with the Nest app.

-10. How to Set a Temperature Range on a Nest Thermostat
+10. Setting a Temperature Range on a Nest Thermostat

 Your Nest's Eco mode is great for setting temperature ranges.
 This is a function that adjusts the temperature in your home depending on if anyone is in the residence or if it is empty.